 An astute reader may notice that evaluating the treatment effects above as the difference between counterfactual contrasts bears a resemblance to another common explainability method, namely \emph{counterfactual explanations}~\citep{wachter2017counterfactual}.
 This parallel is evident when thinking of \cref{fig:pipeline} in a coarser manner, i.e., $\mathcal{H},\mathcal{X} \rightarrow \mathcal{Y}$, whereby the hyperparameters~and dataset instance enter a \emph{potentially blackbox but queriable procedure} and yield a prediction.
 Whereas the counterfactual explanations of \citet{wachter2017counterfactual} aim to identify minimal feature perturbations of the dataset instance under a fixed model (i.e., the hyperparameters~do not change; procedure: \emph{model prediction}), evaluating treatment effects as in \cref{eq:ite} is done by iterating over values of hyperparameters~to contrast resulting predictions given a fixed dataset instance (procedure: \emph{model training}).

 Due to our mechanical setup, a number of interesting observations arise.
-Though the training, predicting, and explaining procedures may not be expressible in closed-form, the prediction $Y_h$ in \Cref{eq:ite} is exactly computable on a computer through \emph{forward simulation}.
-In other words, upon selecting a set of hyperparameters, $h$, and under a fixed seed, all sources of randomness are controlled for and the procedures $\mathtt{T,P,E}$ deterministically yield a trained model, a prediction for a given instance, and the explanation for the said instance and model.
-This is significant as it allows for the \emph{exact computation} of both $Y_{\textsc{treatment}}$ and $Y_{\textsc{control}}$ which in turn yields the value of the ITE exactly.
+Although the \emph{training} ($\mathtt{T}$), \emph{predicting} ($\mathtt{P}$), and \emph{explaining} ($\mathtt{E}$) procedures may not be expressible in closed-form, the prediction $Y_h$ in \Cref{eq:ite} is exactly computable on a computer through \emph{forward simulation}.
+In other words, upon selecting a set of hyperparameters, $H=h$, and under a fixed seed, all sources of randomness are controlled for and the procedures $\mathtt{T,P,E}$ deterministically yield a trained model, a prediction for a given instance, and the explanation for the said instance and model.
+This is significant as it allows for the \emph{exact computation} of both $Y_{\textsc{treatment}}$ and $Y_{\textsc{control}}$ which is all that is needed to yield the value of the ITE exactly.
 In other words, we can view both $Y_{\textsc{treatment}}$ and $Y_{\textsc{control}}$ as \emph{factual} outcomes.